 The rates of tax that normally apply to savings income are the 0% starting rate for savings, the basic rate of 20% and in some cases, the higher rate of 40% and the additional rate of 45%.

 Banks and building societies do not take tax off before they pay you your interest.
 This is because many people’s savings income is within the personal savings allowance and, if so, no tax is due.

 If you have a lot of savings generating interest, you will need to keep track of the total interest you are receiving across all of your accounts.
 You may need to pay some tax if that total goes over the personal savings allowance.

-If you have more tax to pay HMRC will either collect it through your PAYE code, send you a tax calculation or a simple assessment showing what they think you owe and asking you to pay it, or send you a tax return to complete followed by a tax bill.
-We suggest you look at the 'savings and tax section'.
+If you have more tax to pay, HMRC will either collect it through your PAYE code, send you a tax calculation or a simple assessment showing what they think you owe and asking you to pay it, or send you a tax return to complete.
+We suggest you look at the savings and tax section for more information.

 Look at the example Betty to see how you might pay tax on untaxed interest if you receive an occupational pension.
 She should be especially careful to check her tax position now that there is the personal savings allowance.

 You might also think of company dividends as income from savings or investments, but these are taxed at different rates.